JLL moves to new Melbourne office

 A flexible business lounge provides a dedicated area for us to engage with clients and partners and can be converted into an enclosed event space or dining room, with the furniture easily rearranged.

 Our approach to the types of desks required was to look at the diversity of needs.
-Spaces, including phone booths, quietwork library zones, fixed desks, and touchdown points are classified as either long-stay, medium-stay, or short-stay desks.
-Each with varying levels of ergonomic adjustment.
+Spaces, including phone booths, library zones, fixed desks, and touchdown points are classified as either long-stay, medium-stay, or short-stay desks.
+Each have varying levels of ergonomic adjustment.

-A concierge desk and IT support desk aim to provide a frictionless workplace experience for our staff.
+A concierge desk and IT support desk provide a frictionless workplace experience for our staff.

 Crucially, our workplace is welcoming, safe and accessible.
-Extensive consultation with JLL diversity and inclusion committee resulted in the addition of spaces to support our diverse workforce.
-These include all-gender bathrooms and inclusive signage; low-lit areas and spaces for quiet work for neurodivergent staff; a multifaith prayer room; a parents or first aid room; and an ‘oasis’ room for short respite during the day.
+Extensive Consultation with our diversity and inclusion committee resulted in spaces to support our diverse workforce.
+These include all-gender bathrooms and inclusive signage, low-lit areas and spaces for quiet work for neurodivergent staff, a multifaith prayer room, a parents or first aid room, and an ‘oasis’ room for short respite during the day.

 Floor-to-ceiling mirrors in the bathrooms, disability-compliant bathroom sinks, and a halal microwave are among other diversity considerations.